wilfcs/WILF-DSA-Interviews/recursion.md

     }

     vector<vector<int>> combinationSum2(vector<int>& candidates, int target) {
-        sort(candidates.begin(), candidates.end());
-        vector<int> temp;
+        sort(candidates.begin(), candidates.end()); // sort the array to avoid duplicates in the future vector<int> temp;
         helper(candidates, target, temp, 0, 0);
         return ans;
     }
 };
 ```
-Why did we not include helper(candidates, target, temp, sum, idx+1);
+Question -> Why did we not include helper(candidates, target, temp, sum, i+1);

-Reason ->  in the current structure of the code, this line is not required and can lead to incorrect results.
-The reason is that the recursive call with idx+1 already covers the case of excluding the current element at index i.
-By making another recursive call with the same idx, you are essentially repeating the same combinations and potentially skipping valid combinations.

-The correct structure is to make a single recursive call for each element at index i, and the loop itself takes care of iterating through all possible elements starting from the current index.
+Reason ->  The specific line helper(candidates, target, temp, sum, i+1); (which represents the recursive call without including the current candidate) is omitted in this particular implementation because of the nature of the problem and the way duplicates are handled.

+The condition if(i > idx && candidates[i] == candidates[i-1]) continue; takes care of skipping over duplicate elements at the current level of recursion.
+In other words, when you encounter a duplicate, you skip the recursive call for that duplicate element, ensuring that you don't generate duplicate combinations.

+If you were to include the line helper(candidates, target, temp, sum, i+1);, it would mean that you are considering the case where you skip the current element and move to the next one.
+However, the way duplicates are handled in the current code essentially achieves the same effect without explicitly making that recursive call.

-Time Complexity:O(2^n*k)
+# Time Complexity:O(2^n*k)

 Reason: Assume if all the elements in the array are unique then the no. of subsequence you will get will be O(2^n). we also add the ds to our ans when we reach the base case that will take “k”//average space for the ds.

-Space Complexity:O(k*x)
+# Space Complexity:O(k*x)

 Reason: if we have x combinations then space will be x*k where k is the average length of the combination.